zhenry9/ullr/docs/use-cases/skiracing.rst

 step.
 Click the "Add Remote Device" button to bring up the dialog.
 The device name can be anything that makes sense to you.
 For this guide we'll use "Start Timer".
 The Host ID/Device ID field is where we'll put the "published name" from the previous section.
-In our case its "b827ebeb3f16/CP540".
+In our case it's "b827ebeb3f16/CP540".

 The next field determines how late messages will be handled.
 If there is an interruption in internet connection, it's possible that messages from the start